jackbrighton/jackbrighton.github.io/_drafts/2015-05-25-what-is-digital-first.md

 ## But digital-first isn’t enough

 I started this blog with the intention of exploring ideas important to the future of public media.
 Digital-first is a concept we need for now, as we transition from a broadcast-first mentality.
-But let me state clearly for the record: I hope we can then _kill the term digital-first once and for all_.
+But let me declare for the record: I hope we can then _kill the term digital-first once and for all_.

 Public media can adopt a digital-first approach to producing and distributing media.
 We can put the right skills in the right places, adjust our roles and organizational models, and learn to craft content for the full spectrum of digital platforms and channels.
+We can replace the metaphor we use for our technologies of production and distribution.
 But it won’t be enough.

 Becoming digital-first public media is only the necessary first step in becoming something larger and more important than public broadcasting ever was.
-The term “digital first” fails to capture the most significant aspect of the emerging digital media system: its capacity to empower people not just to consume, but to participate.
+The term “digital first” fails to capture the most significant aspect of the emerging digital media system: its capacity to empower people not just to receive and consume, but to participate and create.

-That’s a project worthy of the term “public media.”
+I think that’s a project worthy of the term “public media.”